Top 10 Things to Do in Nova Scotia on a First Visit, Canada

 5. Explore the legacy of Grand-Pré

 Did you know that Nova Scotia is rich in French history?
 Beginning in the early 1600s, travellers from France settled in Acadie (the former French colony comprising much of the Maritime provinces).
 They made homes near the shores of the Minas Basin and called it Les Mines.
 Life was good for the Acadians until they were deported in the mid 1700s for refusing to conform.
-Today, Les Mines is known as Grand-Pré National Historic Site and is a UNESCO World Heritage-listed site.
+Today, Les Mines is known as the Grand-Pré National Historic Site and is a UNESCO World Heritage-listed site.
 Enjoy the beauty of the landscape and learn about the plight and fate of the Acadian people.

 Ten of the best things to do in Nova Scotia